hyperledger/bevel/platforms/quorum/configuration/roles/create/crypto/tessera/Readme.md

-## ROLE: generate_crypto_raft
+## ROLE: generate_crypto_tessera
-This role generates the crypto material for RAFT consensus
+This role generates the crypto material for tessera transaction manager

 ### Tasks of nested_main.yaml